 Dormitories from 4 to 30 persons.

 Double bedroom (if available, max.
 4 persons per room): +210,- €/ person.
 If you are two persons, it may be the case that you will have to share the room with two other persons.
-This offer stands just for 8 nights out of 9.
+This offer stands just for 8 nights.

 Please bare in mind that during this trip you will not sleep in hotels but in mountain shelters and stopover gîtes.

 You can not book a single bedroom for this trip.